G8TIC/radar/INSTALL.md

 ### Hardware
-You have Raspberry Pi or Intel/AMD based Linux box - this can be a 32-bit or 64- bit system based on ARM or Intel/AMD CPU.
+You have Raspberry Pi or Intel/AMD based Linux box - this can be a 32-bit or 64- bit system based on ARM, Intel or AMD CPUs.
+Anything from an NXP iMX6 upwards including AMD Geode, Intel Atrom/Celeron/Pentium/more should work fine.

 ### Operating system
-Your harware is running Debian 10.x or Debian derived OS like Raspbian, Raspberry Pi OS, etc.
+Your harware is running a Linux OS based on Debian 10.x or Debian derived OS like Raspbian, Raspberry Pi OS, Ubuntu, Arch, Devuan, etc.

 ### Root access
-You need access to your system with either a screen and keyboard or SSH over the network and the 'sudo' command or a root login.
+You need access to your system with either a screen and keyboard or SSH over the network and the 'su' or 'sudo' command or a root login.

 ## ADS-B receiver
-You have either an RTL-SDR dongle or other supported SDR receiver, or you have a Mode-S Beast or GNS 5984T connected via USB adapter.
+You have either an RTL-SDR dongle or other supported SDR receiver such as AirSpy Mini, Mode-S Beast or GNS 5984T connected via USB adapter with the appropriate software.

-Your system has dump1090-mutability, dump1090-fa or readsb installed and the Beast protocol is accessible on localhost TCP port 30005.
+Your system has dump1090-mutability, dump1090-fa or readsb installed (or dedicated sofwtare) and has the Beast protocol is accessible on localhost TCP port 30005.

 ## Station identification
 Drop me an email at info@1090mhz.uk with some basic information about your station: